 The opioid epidemic has created tremendous loss across the country-in terms of lives lost, families impacted, increased strain on public services, and more.
 Since 2000, a steep increase in prescribing opioids for pain has paralleled an increase in overdose deaths, hospitalizations and treatment admissions.
-As we have moved beyond prescription opioids into additional waves of the opioid epidemic, synthetic opioids such as fentanyl now drive the majority of drug overdose deaths
+As we have moved beyond prescription opioids into additional waves of the opioid epidemic, synthetic opioids such as fentanyl now drive the majority of drug overdose deaths.

-- In 2016, an estimated two million Americans suffered from substance use disorders related to the misuse of prescription opioid pain relievers. - The opioid crisis was declared an ongoing public health emergency in 2017 and has been renewed every year since. - Life expectancy in the U.S. declined nearly a year from 2020 to 2021, with drug overdose deaths as a significant contributor. - According to the CDC, 105,452 people died from a drug overdose in the U.S. in 2022 with opioids contributing to 75% of all drug overdose deaths that year. - Oregon is now among the top 5 worst states for pain reliever misuse and second worst for illicit drug use.
+- In 2016, an estimated two million Americans suffered from Substance Use Disorders (SUDs) related to the misuse of prescription opioid pain relievers. - The opioid crisis was declared an ongoing public health emergency in 2017 and has been renewed every year since. - Life expectancy in the U.S. declined nearly a year from 2020 to 2021, with drug overdose deaths as a significant contributor. - According to the Centers for Disease Control and Prevention (CDC), 105,452 people died from a drug overdose in the U.S. in 2022 with opioids contributing to 75% of all drug overdose deaths that year.